Enterprise-CMCS/macpro-mdct-qmr/README.md

 ## UI

 The UI Service creates the URLs associated with the application and the cloudfront logs that monitor traffic.
-For Master, Val, and Prod, these URLs end with `.gov`; the branch URLs end with `.com`
+For Main, Val, and Production, these URLs end with `.gov`; the branch URLs end with `.com`

 ### Dev/Impl/Prod endpoints